In my Crane elephant cool mist humidifier review I’ll tell you how it stacks up and if it’s worth the money.

 Unboxing the Crane elephant humidifier

 The humidifier arrived well-packaged and safe.
-Crane uses eco-friendly packing materials including the inserts made of recycled cardboard.
+Crane uses eco-friendly packing materials including inserts made of recycled cardboard.
 The owner’s manual uses non-toxic materials as well.
 Both are a plus in my book.
 It’s well-packaged and arrived in good shape when I got it.

 My humidifier arrived in great shape and well packaged.
 One thing that stood out was the owner’s manual.
 It’s written in very clear and simple-to-follow details.
 Additionally, the company notes that they use recycled materials for both the packaging and the owner’s manual.

 I found that a positive and a great little addition, personally.

 A basic quick-start guide is printed on an inner box flap.
 It’s visible as soon as you begin opening the box.
 It’s a nice touch and for the most part, contains all the basic instructions you need to get started right away.

 Additionally, right upon opening it up you find some helpful basic instructions.
 That’s a nice touch as well, and one I haven’t seen much elsewhere.